hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 ### What You'll Learn
 In this section, you'll learn
 1. Basic JavaScript (syntax and more)
-2. User input and logic
+2. User input and logic in JS
 3. Building on pre-existing HTML frameworks and using elements such as buttons to trigger JavaScript code

 ### Prerequisites